 How to Make Whole Branzino

 Making Branzino couldn’t be easier when you ask at the fish counter to have the fish cleaned and scaled for you.
 The biggest pain in cooking whole fish is having to debone and scale them yourself.
 You’ll likely end up with scales all over your kitchen.
 At some markets, you might have to pay a bit extra for this service, but believe me, it’s worth every penny.
-At Whole Foods, this service is included, but you have to ask for it (and be specific).
 For Branzino, or other whole fish, you don’t want the bones to be removed, because they are what keep the fish moist and add tremendous flavor.
 Once cooked, you can open the fish up and remove the bones, usually quite easily and in one piece.

 Rinse your fish with cold water and pat them dry.
 In order for the skin to get crispy, it needs to be very dry.
 Season the inside of the fish with salt and pepper, place a sprig of rosemary and two lemon slices inside and fold the fish shut.
 Brush on a bit of olive oil and season the outside with salt and pepper.
 Now you’re ready to begin grilling.